taskscape/RESTAPIGateway/readme.md

 ```

 ### **Key Notes**
-- Every explicitly specified table or procedure **will NOT inherit default permissions**.
+- Every explicitly specified table or procedure **will inherit default permissions**.
 - The `Tables` section supports four actions: `select`, `insert`, `update`, and `delete`.
 - The `Procedures` section only requires listing allowed users or roles, as procedures typically have execute permissions.
 - Role-based (`rolename:RoleName`) and user-based (`username:UserName`) access control is supported for both tables and procedures.